swei5/michigan_notes/EECS-485/11 MapReduce.md

 ---
 ### Fault tolerance
+A few common questions we might want to ask ourselves in complicated scenarios (large-scale projects):
-How do we know if a machine goes down?
+- How do we know if a machine goes down?
 	- Workers send **periodic heartbeat messages** to Main
 	- Main keeps track of which workers are **UP**
 		- Similar technique to Google File System
+- What happens when a machine dies?

-Without MapReduce, we have to restart the program once a machine dies.
-However, with MapReduce, we would just have to
+	- Without MapReduce, we have to restart the program once a machine dies.
+	- However, with MapReduce, we would just have to
 		- Restart that task on a different box, if **map worker** dies
 		- Restart the reducer, using output from source mappers, if **reduce worker** dies
+- What about slow, not dead, yet slow machines?
+	- Run the same map job on two machines, and kill the second-place finisher

 ---
 ### Summary
+Scalability and fault-tolerance achieved by **optimizing** the execution engine once
+- This is MapReduce
+- Then we can use it many times by writing **different map** and **reduce** functions for different applications
+	- This calls for stateless mapper and stateless reducer

 Map and reduce functions are inspired by functions of the same name in **Lisp** programming language.
 - Functional programming
 	- Computation as the evaluation of mathematical function
 	- Functions have no side effects, AKA pure, stateless functions
-	- Easy to parallelize!
+	- Easy to **parallelize**!